Haven or HavenPLUS

 For any technical assistance with Haven please contact: 866-384-9062.
 For any other questions, please email firstname.lastname@example.org or call 408-924-6202.

 Where do I turn for help or support for either a friend or myself?

-If you are in crisis and need to speak with someone immediately please call Silicon Valley’s YWCA Rape Crisis Center’s 24/7 helpline: (408) 287-3000.
+If you are in crisis and need to speak with someone immediately, please call the SJSU Campus Survivor Advocate: 408-924-7300.

-You are also encouraged to access the following on-campus resources for help or support during normal business hours:
+In addition to the Survivor Advocate you are encouraged to access the following on-campus resources for help or support: